godotengine/godot-docs/getting_started/workflow/best_practices/autoloads_versus_internal_nodes.rst

 ==============================

-Godot offers a feature to automatically load nodes at the root of your project, making allowing you to access them globally, that can fulfill the role of a
+Godot offers a feature to automatically load nodes at the root of your project, allowing you to access them globally, that can fulfill the role of a Singleton:
-Singleton: :ref:`doc_singletons_autoload`.
+:ref:`doc_singletons_autoload`.
 These auto-loaded nodes are not freed when you change the scene from code with ``SceneTree.change_scene``.

 In this guide, you will learn when to use the Autoload feature, and techniques you can use to avoid it.